-(Applicable to students admitted in 2017-18 and thereafter)1
+(Applicable to students admitted between 2018-19 and 2021-22)1

 Each Ph.D. student is required to complete a minimum of 21 units of courses offered by the Division, or by other Departments/Divisions subject to the approval of the supervisor and Division Head.
 At least one faculty core courses must be taken.
 To satisfy the Faculty core course requirement, students must achieve at least a grade B in the course.
 Otherwise, the course will only be counted as an elective.